mila0411/Double-loop-networks/Dataset/README.md

 ENG:

-Optimal Double Loop Networks or Circulant topologies (N;1,S) with minimum diameter for different nodes : resXt-2.csv with X thousands of nodes (X = 1 - 50)
+The datasets are lists of Optimal Double Loop Networks or Circulant topologies of the form C(N;1,s) with the minimum diameter for different number of nodes : where file resXt-2.csv is a list of graphs with X thousands of nodes (X = 1 - 50)

 CSV files format:

- N; Dlim; diam; s1opts
+ N; lb; diam; s

  where:

-N - nodes count (order of graph) N;
+N - number of nodes (order of a graph);

-Dlim - Exact lower bound of diameter;
+lb - exact lower bound of diameter;

-diam - optimal Diameter;
+diam - optimal (minimal) diameter of a graph;

-s1opts - optimal generator s <= N/2
+s - optimal generator (2 <= s <= N/2)

  About: